MadMatcher/MadLib/docs/madlib-technical-guide.md

     label_col='label'
 )

-# The model can learn patterns like:
+# The model can learn patterns such as the following:
 # "When name similarity > 0.8 AND address similarity > 0.7 → likely match"
 # "When all similarities < 0.3 → likely non-match"
 # "When name similarity > 0.9 but address similarity < 0.2 → uncertain"